A Woman of Action: UW-Eau Claire professor improves her community by doing

 “Figure out who you can educate, who you can work with, and who you can walk away from.” – Selika Ducksworth-Lawton • professor of history at UW-Eau Claire

 A historian and history professor at UW-Eau Claire for the past 24 years, Ducksworth-Lawton specializes in military and civil rights history.
 She earned her Ph.D. from Ohio State University while studying African American military history.
-Her research has taken many turns throughout her life, and now focuses on the Deacons for Defense and Justice, a civil rights militia group that defended against the Klu Klux Klan in the late 1800s, for a book she is publishing in fall 2018.
+Her research has taken many turns throughout her life, and now focuses on the Deacons for Defense and Justice, a civil rights militia group that defended against the Klu Klux Klan in the 1960s, for a book she is publishing in fall 2018.

 She places a high value on “doing.”
 She often finds herself calling for action when her collaborators are caught up in talk and theory.
 “I’m the one sitting here going, ‘We’ve been talking about this for 20 years, can we DO something?’” she said.